Vladimir Presnyakov Jr.: Career

 Presnyakov performed songs in many movies.
 The musical film Higher Than Rainbow (1986) brought Presnyakov popularity — he sang the songs of the protagonist and had an episodic role in the picture.
 The songs "Zurbagan" and "The Roadside Grass is Sleeping" became hits.
 He also acted in the film She with a Broom, He in a Black Hat (1987) and performed several songs in the picture Island of Lost Ships (1989).

-In 1989, Vladimir Presnyakov's debut album, "Dad, You Were Like That" was released, which formed the image of the singer.
+In 1989, Presnyakov's debut album, "Dad, You Were Like That" was released, which formed the image of the singer.
 In the same year, Vladimir Presnyakov took part in the first Russian rock musical "Street".
-In the annual TASS hit list of that year he took 4th place in the solo performer category, with 12 995 votes.
+In the annual TASS hit list of that year, he took 4th place in the solo performer category, with 12 995 votes.
 His song "Touch-Me-Not" in the same hit parade took 17th place (2257 votes).

-With the solo concert program "The Vladimir Presnyakov Show" the musician successfully performed in the biggest concert halls of Moscow and Leningrad - Olympic Stadium and Yubileyny Sports Palace.
-Vladimir Presnyakov became the first Russian artist to receive the "Golden Key" prize in Monte Carlo (Monaco) as an artist whose recordings were sold in Russia in the largest circulation.
+With the solo concert program "The Vladimir Presnyakov Show" the musician successfully performed in the biggest concert halls of Moscow and Leningrad – Olympic Stadium and Yubileyny Sports Palace.
+Presnyakov became the first Russian artist to receive the "Golden Key" prize in Monte Carlo (Monaco) as an artist whose recordings were sold in Russia in the largest circulation.
 In the early 1990s, the artist formed the "Captain" and with a new program "Farewell to Childhood" successfully performed in Moscow, as well as in the cities of near and far abroad.

 In 1991, Presnyakov released a double album "Love".
 In 1994, the album "Castle from the Rain" was released, which was a huge success: the songs "Stewardess by the name of Jeanne", "Girlfriend Masha" were hits.
 In 1995, at the studio "Union" three collections of Presnyakov's best songs came out at once: "Zurbagan", "Wanderer" and "Jeanne".
 The new concert program "Castle from the Rain" was introduced in 1995 and was awarded the "Zvezda" award in the nomination "Show of the Year at Concert Venues of Russia".
-In 1996, Presnyakov's album "Saliva" was released, in 1998 the disk "Live Collection" appeared, in 2001 - the album "The Open Door".
+In 1996, Presnyakov's album "Saliva" was released, in 1998 the disk "Live Collection" appeared, in 2001, the album "The Open Door".

-In 2002 Vladimir Presnyakov took part in the Channel One reality show Last Hero and became its winner.
-In the same year the new album "Love on AUDIO" was released.
+In 2002, Presnyakov took part in the Channel One reality show Last Hero and became its winner.
+In the same year, the new album "Love on AUDIO" was released.
 In 2005, the singer recorded a joint disc with the band Malyrija.
 In 2006, Vladimir Presnyakov, along with Leonid Agutin, released the song "Airports", which became a radio hit, and Presnyakov and Agutin received the Golden Gramophone Award for Best Male Duo and were nominated for the 2007 Muz-TV Award as the "Best Duet".
 In 2012, the album "Be a part of yours" was released, which the musician recorded together with Leonid Agutin, Angelika Varum and Natalia Podolskaya.
 In early 2013, Vladimir Presnyakov prepared a new concert program "A Bad Angel", which included both new and already well-known songs.